marshal363/The-btc-insurance-company/docs/new/bithedge-bitcoin-protection-center-user-flow.md

 ## Step 3: Policy Duration - Bitcoin-Aware Timeframe Selection

 The third step addresses the time dimension of protection with the heading "Policy Duration."
-Unlike traditional insurance products that typically offer standard annual terms, BitHedge implements a Bitcoin-specific approach to protection durations that acknowledges the cryptocurrency's unique market cycles and volatility patterns.
+Unlike traditional insurance products that typically offer standard annual terms, The Bitcoin Insurance Company implements a Bitcoin-specific approach to protection durations that acknowledges the cryptocurrency's unique market cycles and volatility patterns.

 **Coverage Summary**: